-Each Family Resource Centers is a family-friendly, community- based site that provides access to comprehensive prevention and treatment oriented social, educational and health services for all families, including birth, blended, kinship, adoptive and foster families.
+Each Family Resource Centers is a family-friendly, community-based site that provides access to comprehensive prevention and treatment oriented social, educational and health services for all families, including birth, blended, kinship, adoptive and foster families.
+Family Resource Center's serve as vehicles for engaging local residents and community organizations in the identification and resolution of community concerns related to raising healthy children.
 Every Family Resource Center is unique to its community; services are offered by multicultural and multilingual staff that reflect the surrounding neighborhoods and the families they serve.
 (714) 566-2878 | www.factoc.org